 The solution: High quality bio-plastic without recycling problems

 An international research team at the Institute of Thermal Process Engineering at the Technical University of Hamburg has been working on the subject of lignin and is well on the way to opening up completely new application areas for biopolymers.
 M.Sc.
 Wienke Reynolds, M.Sc.
-Joana Gil Chavez and B.Sc.
-Daniela Arango are graduates in process engineering and want to develop new markets with their technology for producing a non-toxic and near-natural lignin fraction.
+Joana Gil Chavez, B.Sc.
+Daniela Arango and Stefan Boersting are graduates in process engineering and want to open up new markets with their technology for the production of a non-toxic and near-natural lignin fraction.

 The starting material is lignocellulose, which is contained in large quantities in residues of agriculture and forestry.
 The lignin is released using a patented high-pressure cascade that requires only CO2, water and enzymes.
 The process can be adjusted in a targeted manner to the particular particle properties required and can be optimally adapted to a wide variety of regionally available raw materials.